 After you receive notification that you have been selected for verification, you should first read any messages from the Department of Education appearing on the Student Aid Report.
-Contact your Finance Counselor if you have any questions.
+Contact your Student Services Advisor if you have any questions.
 Next please collect any documents requested of you.
-These could include a variety of different documents such as a Marriage Certificate, a Social Security Card, a Naturalization certificate, any Federal Tax Forms, or verification worksheets.
+These could include a variety of different documents such as any Federal Tax W2s, transcripts, or verification worksheets.
 The type of documents required will vary from student to student, and not all students selected for FAFSA verification will have to submit the same documents.
-Once you have all the documentation requested please submit them to your Finance Counselor.
+Once you have all the documentation requested please submit them to your Student Services Advisor .
 Do not turn in any documentation that was not requested.
 For example, if you turn in too many tax schedules and it shows information that the FAFSA has not asked for, Financial Aid will be obligated to use that additional information in calculating need.

 What happens if there are discrepancies in the application?

-After you turn in all required documents, Financial Aid will compare them with your Student Aid Report.
+After you turn in all required documents, they will be compared with your Student Aid Report.
 If errors are found, corrections will be made.
-If the errors are significant enough to change the amount of financial aid that you were awarded, you will be notified of the changes.
+If the errors are significant enough to change your awards, you will be notified of the changes.

 If you are selected for FAFSA verification, you need to return the information and requested documentation as soon as possible.
-Processing usually takes two to three weeks but could take longer at the start of a new aid year.
+Processing usually takes 30 days but could take longer at the start of a new aid year.
 Because verification must be completed in advance of disbursing any money from any financial aid program, it is vital to send complete and correct information as quickly as possible.
 Above all else, don't be upset because you were selected for verification.
 This is a process that is required by the federal government.
-The Financial Aid Office may even discover errors in your report that could actually increase your eligibility for more aid.
+(Errors discovered in your report could actually increase your eligibility for more aid.)